Pomona, California: Municipal government

-City Commissions

 Financial report

 According to the city's most recent Comprehensive Annual Financial Report, the city's various funds had $220.3 million in revenues, $225.5 million in expenditures, $818.3 million in total assets, $520 million in total liabilities, and $80.6 million in cash and investments.

 County representation

 In the Los Angeles County Board of Supervisors, Pomona is in the 1st District, represented by Democrat Hilda Solis.

 The Los Angeles County Department of Health Services operates the Pomona Health Center in Pomona.

 The Los Angeles County Fire Department provides fire department services for Pomona on a contract basis.